What is Fish! Philosophy?

 1. Choose Your Attitude

-A positive perspective is our choice. we will hate our job and dislike every hour we’ve got to spend there, or we can accept it with all our responsibilities and check out to find joy in working there.
+A positive perspective is our choice.
+We will hate our job and dislike every hour we’ve got to spend there, or we can accept it with all our responsibilities and check out to find joy in working there.
+Draw your inspiration from fish! philosophy.
+Fish sellers do it best!

 As long as you can not control the external events, you still will control your happiness.
 So, rather than working and not feeling happy about it, you can attempt to select a positive perspective and find pleasure in your job.